Md-Soliman-Ali/Candle-Light/README.md

 # Candle Light

+1. First, You Need To Clone Or Download The Candle Light Project
-1. Download Any Browser.
+2. Download Any Browser.
 Example (Chrome)
-2. Double Click or Run index.html To See Candle Light Project.
+3. Double Click or Run index.html To See Candle Light Project.